ruizber23/Proyecto-fin-de-master/README.md

-# KSOL - Plataforma de predicción de la producción eléctrica de una instalación fotovoltaica
+# KSOL - Prediction platform for the electricity production of a photovoltaic installation
 [taxi image](/img/manhattan_taxis_image.jpg)
 IMAGEN PORTADA